plone/training/docs/mastering-plone/deployment_code.md

 When you are ready with development and tests are OK, you can release your package.

-Frontend add-ons are node packages and are released on https://www.npmjs.com.
+Frontend add-ons are Node packages and are released on https://www.npmjs.com.
 So, please create an account (https://docs.npmjs.com/getting-started/setting-up-your-npm-user-account) and configure your local environment (https://docs.npmjs.com/getting-started/configuring-your-local-environment).

 Have a look at the Makefile of your add-on.